Digital Marketing for Higher Education: 5 trends to embrace to supercharge applications

 3. SOCIAL MEDIA & VIDEO

 Whilst most higher education providers are embracing social media and ensuring they are regularly updating their profiles, many lack a cohesive strategy and the correct type of content to engage potential students.
-According the 2018 QS report Facebook is the most popular platform for researching Universities and YouTube the 2nd.
+According to the 2018 QS report Facebook is the most popular platform for researching Universities and YouTube the 2nd.
 Particularly with the undergraduate age group, video is a more engaging format for digesting content and consumption of video content is only growing.
 A 2017 comScore report revealed that people aged between 18-24 watched 486.6 videos each on average during July 2017.
 Also, think about engaging current students in marketing campaigns, use their affinity with social media for new ideas.
 Involving them in marketing campaigns will not only be more engaging but will also spread the word to their friendship groups who could well be prospective students.

 4. MOBILE OPTIMISATION

 The 2018 QS report report reveals that 25% of students are researching Universities using mobile.
-It’s therefore vital that Universities are ensuring their websites are responsive and optimised for mobile.
+It’s therefore vital that Universities ensure their websites are responsive and optimised for mobile.
 Remember visitors browsing on mobile tend to have a shorter attention span and are less tolerant of slow page load times

 Mobile users should also be addressed when considering website SEO.
 Along with an increase in mobile usage there comes an increase in voice search.
 According to comScore 50% of all searches by 2020 will be through voice.
 When Universities are reviewing SEO on their website they should be paying greater attention to the fact they need to optimise for voice search.
 Consider using more conversational content in blogs and on the website as a first step to addressing this.